 This was where we set up camp for the day, and it turned out to be Harrison’s favorite area.
 Kata’s Kookaburra Cove is for children under 48 inches, and the maximum water depth is just 18 inches in the beach area and 2 feet at the bottom of the slides.
 It is absolutely perfect for toddlers, preschoolers, and younger kids who want to have fun in an area designed just for them, although I saw plenty of babies happily splashing around too.
 The slides are mostly very gentle, although I would still recommend waiting at the bottom of them since some kids did pick up some speed!
 Much of the area is comprised of what is essentially a giant splash pad, with areas of shallow water and some smaller play structures.
 Harrison was content to basically run and splash around in here for over an hour, and loved that the slides were small enough that he could ride alone.
 There were plenty of lifeguards in the area, bathrooms and lockers very close by, and the nursing mothers area was just a few feet away.

 Walkabout Waters is an amazing 60-foot tall water playground that covers over 15,000 square feet!
 The area is packed full of places to climb, play, and explore, with a huge number of slides for kids of all ages.
 A key at the entrance color codes the slides by height requirement, and I thought this was awesome; it meant we were able to tell just by looking at the slide if Harrison would be able to ride, before we walked all the way up or across to it.
 Water pours down on you from just about everywhere on this structure, and you will be soaking wet pretty quickly – oh, and that water was not as warm as the water in the pools!
 Of course, no awesome water structure would be complete without a giant bucket dumping water on you every few minutes!
-Harrison really liked this area; he loved the water cannons where you could shoot water at people on the ground, and the slides that were seemingly at every turn.
+Harrison really liked this area; he loved the water cannons where you could shoot water at people on the ground, and the slides that were seemingly at every turn – this would be the perfect place in Aquatica for toddlers or little children to play.
 There were lifeguards stationed at each slide that we rode, and I thought that was a great touch to make sure everyone was being safe and the smaller kids weren’t being pushed out of line.

 Cutback Cove & Big Surf Shores